div-cz/div.cz_task_management/README.md

-# DIV_task_management
+# DIV.cz_task_management
-"div_task_management" is your PHP-based solution for task organization.
+"div.cz_task_management" is your PHP-based solution for task organization.
 Manage tasks, subtasks, users, comments, priorities, and categories seamlessly.
 Boost productivity and collaboration effortlessly.

 Security: you can choose between IP adressesss or registration